-Water-soaked lawns, compost piles, discarded carpeting, padded furniture, insulation and clothing become moldy and serve as breeding grounds for fungus gnats and other flies.
-Water-soaked compost piles, grass clippings or bales of hay and straw may attract stable flies.
+Water-soaked lawns, discarded carpeting, padded furniture, insulation and clothing become moldy and serve as breeding grounds for fungus gnats and other flies.
+Water-logged compost piles, grass clippings or bales of hay or wheat straw may attract stable flies.
 Depending on the time of year, the adults flies may show up in about 7-10 days and become a nuisance.
 Particularly when electrical service is disrupted or when homes are flooded, people leave their windows and doors open because of the heat and to improve air circulation.
 Open windows and doors (or ones with damaged or poorly-fitting screens) provide flies with easy access to homes.
 Aerosol insecticides may control flies temporarily, but more flies will appear once the chemical has dissipated.
-Pesticides must be used carefully and should not be applied around children and people who have respiratory problems that may be complicated with other problems (such as mold during cleanup).
+Pesticides must be used carefully particularly indoors and should not be applied around children and people who have respiratory problems that may be complicated by other problems (such as mold during cleanup).
 Use sticky “fly strips” to trap the flies.
-“Pest strips” impregnated with the chemical DDVP (dichlorvos) should not be used except in rooms that are NOT occupied more than four hours daily or where they are accessible to children or pets.
+“Pest strips” impregnated with the chemical DDVP (dichlorvos) should not be used except in rooms that are NOT occupied more than four hours daily or where they are children or pets can reach them.

-Septic systems and sewer lines that are damaged by uprooted trees will attract a variety of small flies, including “humpbacked flies”, minute scavenger flies and moth flies.
+Septic systems and sewer lines that are damaged by uprooted trees will attract a variety of small flies, including “scuttle flies”, minute scavenger flies and moth flies.
 These flies will increase noticeably around damaged septic lines, damaged sewer pipes (both under houses or along roads) and other waste system components.
 Moth flies showing up outdoors or inside may be a sign that you need to check your septic system and crawl space for possible damage to septic lines or waste pipes.